apache/incubator-streampark-website/docs/user-guide/4-dockerDeployment.md

 To start the service with docker-compose, you need to install [docker-compose](https://docs.docker.com/compose/install/) first

-## StreamPark Deployment
+## Apache StreamPark Deployment

-### 1. StreamPark deployment based on h2 and docker-compose
+### 1. Apache StreamPark deployment based on h2 and docker-compose

 This method is suitable for beginners to learn and become familiar with the features.
 The configuration will reset after the container is restarted.
 Below, you can configure Mysql or Pgsql for persistence.